UniDial-EvalKit: A Unified Toolkit for Evaluating Multi-Faceted Conversational Abilities: Introduction

 \section{Introduction}

-In the rapidly evolving landscape of large language models (LLMs) and agent-based systems, assessing their performance in multi-turn interactive dialogues has become essential for understanding their practical capabilities.
-However, evaluating these systems remains a complex challenge due to a lack of unified standards and frameworks for dialogue assessment.
-This fragmentation complicates the comparison of models' performances and limits the ability to track improvements across different tasks and scenarios.
+In the rapidly evolving landscape of large language models (LLMs) and agent-based systems, assessing performance in multi-turn dialogues has become essential for understanding their practical capabilities.
+However, this remains a significant challenge, largely due to the absence of unified standards and frameworks for dialogue evaluation.
+Such fragmentation complicates model comparison and limits the ability to track progress across different tasks and scenarios.